+The format of this transaction is via e-mail or fax using a standard form called “MHA / MRT Request Template” which is published on the AEMO website.

 MHA / MRT Request template

 For completeness embedded in this document is the MHA/MRT Field Investigation Repot template that is to be used.